 The most important thing to check when evaluating a product you want to replicate is whether there are any existing patents on it.
-You cannot sell something that is patented as it means someone else owns the rights to the design, the way it functions, or another fundamental quality of it.
+You cannot sell something that is patented as it means someone else owns the rights to the design, the way it functions, or another fundamental quality of the product.

-How do you know if there is a patent?
+How do you know if there is a patent on a product?
 The only way you can know for sure is by hiring a lawyer, but here are some basic steps you can take on your own: